cottephi/comptability/README.md

 Create and download the json credentials, you will need to provide it later.

+Copy the account service email account, and from Google Drive, share the Google Sheet with this adress.

 ## Usage

 After having ran the install script, a new desktop should have appeared.
 Just click it to launch.